abdheshnayak/react-pulsable/README.md

 The component takes following props:
 - `isLoading`: a boolean that indicates whether the component should be pulsing or not.
+- `config`: an object that contains the configuration for the pulsing effect.
+It has following properties:
   - `bgColors`: an object that contains the background colors for the pulsing effect.
 It has two properties:
     - `light`: the light color of the background.
     - `medium`: the medium color of the background.
   - `noRadius`: a boolean that indicates whether the pulsing effect should have rounded corners or not.
 By default it has rounded corners.
   - `noPadding`: a boolean that indicates whether the pulsing effect should have padding in each skeleton items or not.
 By default it has padding.
+  - `animation`: you can pass animation type as a string. default is `wave` and other options are `wave-reverse`, `pulse`, `none

 - `className`: as Pulsable component is a wrapper component, you can pass className or alomost all attributes of div element.[means you can treat it as a div, and use accordingly]
-- `animation`: you can pass animation type as a string. default is `wave` and other options are `wave-reverse`, `pulse`, `none`.

 > check [example](https://codesandbox.io/s/k7fdzw?file=/src/App.js) for more.